AlikornSause/Notes-on-QIN-F21-PRO/README.md

 ---

 ## Original ROM unpacked
-It's posssible to unpack the original ROM provided by the manufacturer.\
+It's possible to unpack the original ROM provided by the manufacturer.\
 I did this by first [doing a backup](#making-a-full-backup) (rom dump).\
 This left me with a folder with many .bin files:

 <img src="https://github.com/user-attachments/assets/1b332f5f-9d1f-45c0-82c4-28bf610d63da" width="800">

-**Here's the list of them, explained briefly (I skipped A/B versions like boot_a.bin and boot_b.bin as they are ussually copies)**
+**Here's the list of them, explained briefly (I skipped A/B versions like boot_a.bin and boot_b.bin as they are usually copies)**

 ```
 boot_a.bin:                        These partitions contain the boot image, including the kernel and ramdisk, essential for booting the device.